emoral435/Restaurant-Page/README.md

 ### npm install
-run nmp install in the terminal to download the necessary dependencies for the project
+run nmp install in the terminal to download the necessary dependencies for the project use npx webpack to build the project

 ## Usage
-This page really does not have much usage aside from displaying information for a restaurant.
+This page displays information for a restaurant that reminds you of something old but familiar...